Updated Jan 25, 2026

 Text Link

-This guide walks you through creating a functional peer-to-peer (P2P) payment application using Adalo’s no-code platform.
-You’ll build essential features—user authentication, payment flows, transaction history, and security controls—without writing code.
+This guide walks you through creating a functional peer-to-peer (P2P) payment application using Adalo’s platform.
+You’ll build essential features—user authentication, payment flows, transaction history, and security controls.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code.

 Understanding the Architecture